GFlisch/Arc4u.Cyphertool/README.md

 Close your terminal and then run this command:

-dotnet tool install arc4u.cyphertool --tool-path c:\PRJ\Tools --version 1.0.0
+dotnet tool install arc4u.cyphertool --tool-path c:\PRJ\Tools --version 1.0.1

 There is no need to close your terminal because the path is already registered!

-to uninstall => dotnet tool uninstall Arc4u.Cyphertool --tool-path c:\PRJ\Tools
+To uninstall => dotnet tool uninstall Arc4u.Cyphertool --tool-path c:\PRJ\Tools

+To update => dotnet tool update arc4u.cyphertool --tool-path c:\PRJ\Tools --version 1.0.1